Apple unveils new iPhones for faster 5G wireless networks

 The pandemic temporarily paralyzed Apple’s overseas factories and key suppliers, leading to a delay of the latest iPhones from their usual late September rollout.
 The company also closed many of its U.S. stores for months because of the pandemic, depriving Apple of a prime showcase for its products.

 Apple on Tuesday also said it was shrinking the size and price of its HomePod to catch up to Amazon and Google in the market for internet-connected speakers, where it has barely made a dent.
 Both Amazon and Google are trying to position their speakers, the Echo and Nest, as low-cost command centers for helping people manage their homes and lives.
-They cost as little as $50, while the HomePod costs $299.
+They cost as little as $50, while the HomePod costs almost $300.

-The new HomePod Mini will cost $99.
+The new HomePod Mini will cost almost $100.
 It will integrate Apple’s own music service, of course, with Pandora and Amazon’s music service in “coming months.”
 Apple didn’t mention music-streaming giant Spotify.
 It will be available for sale Nov.
 6 and start shipping the week of Nov.
 16.

-The research firm eMarketer estimates about 58 million people in the U.S. use an Amazon Echo while 26.5 million use a Google Nest speaker and 15 million use a HomePod or other speakers sold by other manufactures, including Sonos and Harman Kardon.
+The research firm eMarketer estimates about 58 million people in the U.S. use an Amazon Echo while 26.5 million use a Google Nest speaker and 15 million use a HomePod or speakers sold by other manufactures, including Sonos and Harman Kardon.